davidolorundare/tempus_de_challenge/README.md

 ---
 ### Approach to Project

-- one full day of learning and experimentation with new topics: Working with Airflow, RESTFul APIs, Docker, AWS Python Boto lib, Python Mocking, and applying TDD in practice.
+- one full day of learning and experimentation with new topics: Working with Airflow, RESTFul APIs, Docker, AWS Python Boto lib, Python Integration Testing and Mocking, and applying TDD in practice.

 - second full day of coding, testing, and developing the solution.